jakearchibald/jakearchibald.com/static-build/posts/2020/11/css-paint-predictably-random/index.md

 **Why does it stay the same while changing the text?** This requires a repaint, but since the element size and input remain the same, the browser uses a cached version of our pattern.

 **Why does it change while animating box-shadow?** Urm, I'm not really sure.
 Although the box-shadow change means the element needs repainting, box-shadow doesn't change the element size, and `box-shadow` isn't one of our `inputProperties`.
-It feels like the browser could used a cached version of our pattern here, but it doesn't.
+It feels like the browser could use a cached version of our pattern here, but it doesn't.

 **Why does it change twice when animating blur?** Hah, well, animating blur happens on the compositor, so you get an initial repaint to lift the element onto its own layer.
 But, during the animation, it just blurs the cached result.
 Then, once the animation is complete, it drops the layer, and paints the element as a regular part of the page.
 The browser could use a cached result for these repaints, but it doesn't.